Extract File

 - Option 2

 Full extraction result returned by the synchronous /extract endpoint.
-Contains the extracted markdown, optional extensions output, bounding boxes, and storage metadata.
+Inherits all core fields and adds deprecated backward-compatibility fields.

 Primary markdown content extracted from the document.
 Always present in the new format.